-- "FOR" the election of R. Vann Graves, Erik R. Hirsch and Leslie F. Varon as Class II directors; - "FOR" the approval, on an advisory basis, of the compensation of our named executive officers, as disclosed in this proxy statement; and - "FOR" the ratification of the appointment of EY as our independent registered public accounting firm for the fiscal year ending March 31, 2022.
+- "FOR" the election of Hartley R. Rogers and Mario L. Giannini as Class III directors; - "FOR" the approval, on an advisory basis, of the compensation of our named executive officers, as disclosed in this proxy statement; - "FOR" the approval of Amendment No. 2 to the Hamilton Lane Incorporated 2017 Equity Incentive Plan; and - "FOR" the ratification of the appointment of EY as our independent registered public accounting firm for the fiscal year ending March 31, 2023.